-Conventional Pipelines - B.C.
+B.C.
 Pipelines

 Pembina's B.C.
 Pipelines serve the oil and natural gas producing region located in the northeastern quadrant of British Columbia.
 The B.C.
 Pipelines include the NEBC Pipeline, which consists of three crude oil gathering pipelines upstream of Taylor, British Columbia (the Blueberry, B.C.
 Light and Boundary Lake pipelines) and the truck-unloading and pipeline terminal at Taylor, and the Western Pipeline (which delivers to Prince George, B.C. and Kamloops, B.C. for transmission to the west coast of Canada).
 These systems collectively transport approximately 95% of the crude oil and condensate produced in the province of British Columbia.
+The NEBC

-The NEBC Pipeline gathered an average of 26,493 bbls/d of crude oil and condensate in 2008, compared to 29,700 bbls/d in 2007.
+Pipeline gathered an average of 23,762 bbls/d of crude oil and condensate in 2009, compared to 26,493 bbls/d in 2008.
 Volumes shipped on the NEBC Pipeline are directed either down the Western Pipeline, or east on the Peace Pipeline.
-The Western Pipeline transported an average of 22,573 bbls/d compared to 24,400 bbls/d in 2007.
-The balance of 3,920 bbls/d of crude oil was shipped east on the B.C.
-Pipelines onto the Peace Pipeline into Edmonton and is included in the average throughput reported for Peace Pipeline.
+The Western Pipeline transported an average of 19,294 bbls/d in 2009 compared to 22,573 bbls/d in 2008.
+The balance of 4,468 bbls/d of crude oil was shipped east on the B.C.
+Pipelines onto the Peace Pipeline into Edmonton and is included in the average throughput reported for Alberta Pipelines in 2009.

-Revenues generated by the provincially-regulated B.C.
-Pipelines are rate-based or, in the case of Western Pipeline, governed by shipper agreements, and was \$39.1 million in 2008, a 19.6 % increase from 2007 revenue of \$32.7 million.
+Revenue generated by the provincially-regulated B.C.
+Pipelines are rate-based or, in the case of Western Pipeline, governed by shipper agreements, and was \$32.6 million in 2009, a 16.6 % decrease from 2008 revenue of \$39.1 million.
+A portion of the reduction in revenue was related to lower operating costs which are flowed through to customers and were reduced in response to decreased throughput in the area.
 In 2008, Pembina reached toll settlements with its current shippers on the Western Pipeline and obtained the approval of the BCUC for these settlements.
-Pembina expects these toll settlements, combined with the provincially regulated tariffs for the other shippers on the B.C.
-Pipelines, to assist in preserving revenues on the B.C.
-Pipelines during 2009.
-See "General Development of the Fund - Developments in 2008 - Conventional Pipelines - Western Pipelines Tolls" and " - Industry Regulation and Tariffs".

-Oil Sands and Heavy Oil Infrastructure
+Oil Sands and Heavy Oil

-Pembina currently owns and operates three pipelines servicing the oil sands area in northern Alberta, with the Nipisi and Mitsue Pipelines currently under development.
+Pembina currently owns and operates three pipelines servicing the oil sands area in northeastern Alberta, with the Nipisi and Mitsue Pipelines currently under development.
 All of the oil sands and heavy oil pipelines are characterized by fully-contracted service and provide long-term returns which Pembina designed to produce a secure stream of stable cash flow.
 The agreements underlying the oil sands pipelines are effectively tied to the life of the oil sands and heavy oil reserves to which they provide service.